petercraigmile/GSP/README.md

   [http://www.rcpp.org] library to call C++ functions from R; (ii) a R only version.
 The R/C++ version is quicker.
 The 'Rcpp' folder contains the R and C++ functions for the R/C++ version.
-The 'R_only' folder contains the R functions that differ from the R/C++.
+The 'R_only' folder contains a version that only uses R functions.

-- Releases contains complete versions of the code, organized by date.
-The releases are created using the makefile.

 - The parameterization of the covariance function 'GSP.Matern' does not match with 'GSP.exp', 'GSP.Diggle', and 'GSP.Gaussian'